Jobchain Price Tops $0.0004 on Major Exchanges (JOB)

-Jobchain (JOB) traded 7.5% lower against the U.S. dollar during the 1 day period ending at 20:00 PM ET on April 11th.
-Over the last seven days, Jobchain has traded 15.1% lower against the U.S. dollar.
-Jobchain has a market capitalization of $4.05 million and $56,359.00 worth of Jobchain was traded on exchanges in the last day.
-One Jobchain coin can currently be bought for approximately $0.0004 or 0.00000001 BTC on exchanges.
+Jobchain (JOB) traded down 2.2% against the US dollar during the 1 day period ending at 18:00 PM Eastern on April 12th.
+Jobchain has a total market cap of $3.97 million and $24,360.00 worth of Jobchain was traded on exchanges in the last day.
+One Jobchain coin can now be bought for about $0.0004 or 0.00000001 BTC on popular exchanges.
+During the last week, Jobchain has traded down 20.9% against the US dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.